afrigon/tlwk/roles/mesmer.md

 ### Quadim the Peerless

 You will be main tank on this fight because it's free for you.
+Get as much toughness as you need and a shield.

 - Use the Special Action Key to link to quadim and be the tank
 - Quadim will do a cone attack followed by a barrage of attacks after a few seconds 3 times in a row followed by a road attack.
 Make sure you have a block ready for all 3 (Ex: `Signet of Inspiration` / `Signet of the Ether` > `Blurred Frenzy`, `Echo of Memory`, `Deja Vu`)